 A company cannot just release an SaMD and consider it finished until the next version comes out next year.
 Without the limitations of hardware manufacturing, SaMD products are expected to be updated frequently with additional features and enhancements.
 And because they involve interfaces and third party software (libraries, OS, etc.), they have to be updated regularly just to maintain interoperability.
-This means the company has to be able to manage design changes efficiently and rigorously at a rapid pace, including quickly pushing out updates to all of the customers.
-Most established medical device companies have a quality system that was built around hardware products which will not be able to keep pace with SaMD changes.
+This means the company has to be able to manage design changes efficiently and rigorously at a rapid pace, including quickly and securely pushing out updates to all of the customers.
+Most established medical device companies have a quality system that was built around hardware products which will struggle to keep pace with SaMD changes.

 Security and privacy

 Any connected medical device needs security protections.
 SaMD by their very nature are connected and so security considerations loom large, both during development and after launch.
 If an SaMD product involves patient data then additional privacy protections will be needed to ensure confidentiality.
 This translates to a company which needs to be organized for continuous product monitoring and ready to respond rapidly to any security or privacy issues that arise during the product’s lifetime.

 Many SaMD involve machine learning or artificial intelligence algorithms (ML/AI).
 Medical software that learns and evolves doesn’t fit readily into traditional regulatory frameworks.
 The FDA has recognized this and is developing new regulations and guidance.
 Currently, that means companies need to carefully study FDA draft documentation and presentations (and ask lots of questions during an FDA pre-sub mtg) to understand what’s needed for regulatory approval and ongoing compliance.